alicika/snippets/README.md

 Adoption of a package involves a lot of potential mistakes when you do this with your own.
 This would be helpful as you come to make some mistakes in front of the terminal.

-## What I would like to acquire with pytorch app:
+## What I would like to introduce with pytorch app:
 Implement some nn networks and get used to it with learn-by-doing.
-Equip knowledge on transfer learning with pytorch_transfer_learnincdo With contribution to [Udacity](https://classroom.udacity.com/courses/ud188/).
+Equip knowledge on transfer learning with pytorch_transfer_learning With contribution to [Udacity](https://classroom.udacity.com/courses/ud188/).